 • Interpret fragment size and quantity in DNA samples by gel electrophoresis and other analysis methods.

 • Recognize the difference between PCR and real-time PCR and know when to apply each of them.

 • Apply course concepts to design basic experiments using PCR amplification.

 The Thermo Fisher Scientific Training Center is an approved provider of continuing education programs in the clinical laboratory sciences by The American Society for Clinical Laboratory Science (ASCLS) Professional Acknowledgment for Continuing Education (P.A.C.E.®) program.

-Participants successfully completing MB-101 will be awarded 12 contact hours.
+Participants successfully passing the quiz (80%) will be awarded 12 contact hours.